NickF6/Song-And-Lyric-Creator/README.md

 # Running the project
 1. Clone the repository
 2. Locate the folder with the command line and run the following commands:
-  A. npm install
+3.  npm install
-  B. npm run dev
+4.  npm run dev